Doctors Note Logo

 "Sleep Drunkenness": Why You Feel Like a Zombie for Hours

-Sleep drunkenness, or confusional arousal, is prolonged grogginess, confusion, and poor coordination after waking that lasts longer than normal sleep inertia, often over 30 to 60 minutes, because the brain is abruptly roused from deep sleep and remains partly in sleep mode.
+Sleep drunkenness, also called confusional arousal, is a state of prolonged grogginess, confusion, and impaired coordination after waking—typically lasting 30 to 60 minutes or more.
+It happens when the brain is abruptly pulled from deep sleep but remains partially in sleep mode, delaying full alertness.

 answer background